When mainstream media get it right

 In addition, alongside other reliable sources of alternative news, the international non-profit Internews is working to build the skills of local reporters to cover complex health issues like COVID-19 by supporting the creation of factual information in local languages.

-Testifying on Capitol Hill in Washington D.C., March 12, Internews President and CEO Jeanne Bourgault referenced the pandemic and said, "During times like this we all experience the urgency of access to timely, relevant and trusted information."
+Testifying on Capitol Hill in Washington D.C., March 12, Internews president and CEO Jeanne Bourgault referenced the pandemic and said, "During times like this we all experience the urgency of access to timely, relevant and trusted information."

 Putting that belief into practice, around the world a number of Internews projects are responding to the challenge by adapting current work to addressing the overwhelming need for information about COVID-19.